MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.

+> _**Tip**: A workspace is your container for all assets (lakehouses, pipelines, notebooks, reports).
+Enabling Fabric capacity lets these items run._

 1. Navigate to the [Microsoft Fabric home page](https://app.fabric.microsoft.com/home?experience=fabric) at `https://app.fabric.microsoft.com/home?experience=fabric` in a browser, and sign in with your Fabric credentials.

 1. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).

 1. Create a new workspace with a name of your choice, selecting a licensing mode in the **Advanced** section that includes Fabric capacity (*Trial*, *Premium*, or *Fabric*).

+    > _**Tip** Selecting a capacity that includes Fabric gives the workspace the engines needed for data engineering tasks.
+Using a dedicated workspace keeps your lab resources isolated and easy to clean up._

 1. When your new workspace opens, it should be empty.

     ![Screenshot of an empty workspace in Fabric.](./images/new-workspace.png)

 ## Create a lakehouse

-Now that you have a workspace, it's time to create a data lakehouse for your data files.
+Now that you have a workspace, it's time to create a lakehouse for your data files.

+> _**Tip**: A lakehouse brings files and tables together on OneLake.
+You can store raw files and also create managed Delta tables you can query with SQL._

 1. On the menu bar on the left, select **Create**.
 In the *New* page, under the *Data Engineering* section, select **Lakehouse**.
 Give it a unique name of your choice.